 Update

-Besides the usual cl-update or emerge method of update, you can update from an image file.
+method of update, you can update from an image file.
 When preparing a new image, cl-lxc takes up the ‘custom’ set (/etc/portage/sets/custom) from the container.
 Therefore, put packages in this set when you install them.
 In addition to convenient porting, it also helps knowing which packages were installed and why.

 For example, let’s install Vim:

 Now you need to prepare the image file to update from.
-Please run cl-lxc --prepare test on the host.
+Please run cl-lxc --prepare test

 A temporary container will be created, for the custom set to be moved into, and an update performed.
-Then it will be cached in /var/calculate/lxc/.cache/rootfs-test and removed.
+Then it will be cached in /var/calculate/lxc/.cache/rootfs-test

-All you need to do now to update your container is running cl-lxc --upgrade test:
+All you need to do now to update your container is running cl-lxc --upgrade test

 Note that the network, language and locale settings, as well as the package list, were migrated from the updated system to the new one at the update time.
-Later on, settings can be migrated using templates, while the actual data can be stored in /var/calculate.
+Later on, settings can be migrated using templates, while the actual data can be stored in /var/calculate

 Templates